bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

     [BEROR]Code Sign error: No code signing identities found: No valid signing identities (i.e. certificate and private key pair) matching the team ID “(null)” were found.
     [BEROR]CodeSign error: code signing is required for product type 'Framework' in SDK 'iOS 8.1'

-This error is related to how CocoaPods expects code signing configurations for **frameworks**.

-### Solution 1: make sure that you upload/include/install a wildcard development provisioning profile
+### Solution 1: a wildcard development provisioning profile

-Usually this issue does not happen on your local Mac, and this is the reason why it does not: When Xcode performs an initial code signing (when it compiles the framework projects) it requires a certificate and provisioning profile which can be used for signing the CocoaPods framework projects.
+When Xcode performs an initial code signing (when it compiles the framework projects), it requires a certificate and provisioning profile which can be used for signing the CocoaPods framework projects.

-On your Mac you most likely have your own Development certificate and **Wildcard** team provisioning profile, which is enough for Xcode to do the initial code signing for the framework projects.
+On your Mac, you most likely have your own Development certificate and **Wildcard** team provisioning profile, which is enough for Xcode to do the initial code signing for the framework projects.

-So, Solution #1 is exactly this, upload these (Development identity/certificate (.p12) and the Team **wildcard** provisioning profile) to [bitrise.io](https://www.bitrise.io), and Xcode will work the same way as it does on your Mac.
-It'll do an initial code signing with the development signing files, and then it'll resign the archive when it exports the final IPA.
+So upload these (Development identity/certificate (.p12) and the Team **wildcard** provisioning profile) to [bitrise.io](https://www.bitrise.io).
+Xcode will do an initial code signing with the development signing files, and then it'll resign the archive when it exports the final IPA.

 ### Solution 2: modifying code signing settings through `Podfile`

-One of our beloved user sent us the following fix for this problem.
-You should add the following script as a `Post script` to your `Podfile`:
+One of our beloved users sent us the following fix for this problem.
+Add the following script as a `Post script` to your `Podfile`:

     post_install do |installer|
       installer.pods_project.targets.each do |target|